What does it really mean to root a brand in culture?

 1. Genuine connection

 I’m a bit fed up with the word authentic, so let’s find another way to talk about it.
-A brand that feels rooted in culture feels distinctly of the here and now.
+A brand that feels rooted in culture feels outward-looking and self-aware.
 It’s not just about launching in moments that matter, it’s about creating an entire brand world that feels relevant, current and highly appealing.
-When people see their stories, or struggles, or celebrations reflected, it’s not an exaggeration to say they feel seen and understood — and that’s where brand loyalty begins to take root.
+When people see familiar stories, or celebrations, or even struggles, reflected, it’s not an exaggeration to say they feel seen and connected — and that’s where brand loyalty begins to take root.

-For example, back in 2016, a cultural shift was happening in the wellness space around sleep.
+Let’s look at an example of a brand that had a strong positioning that was culturally relevant.
+Back in 2015, a cultural shift was happening in the wellness space around sleep.
 Replacing the brash and boastful chants of sleep being for the weak, were a handful of experts who were beginning to advocate for the incredible power of sleep and getting more of it.
 Eve Sleep — maker of the original mattress in a box — saw this, and spotted the opportunity to be part of the conversation.
 They built their entire brand around how to help people sleep better.
 This was the north star that directed every part of the business, from PR to social, product design, events and advertising.
+Plus, they realised that getting a good night’s sleep is important because of what it means for your next day, and that was the exciting bit.
+They built a sleep brand not around sleepy zzzzz’s, dreamy clouds and talk of winding down.
+Instead, they focused on the fact a great night’s sleep gives you a better morning — more energy, positivity, enthusiasm and a brand colour of a zingy yellow, not blue or grey.
+They created an energy brand in a sleepy category whilst slotting themselves into a wider cultural movement and understanding of the importance of sleep to health and wellness.
+It was genius, and it worked.
+Eve Sleep became the UK’s fastest ever retail brand to IPO (in May 2017) at just just over two years after they launched (in February 2015).

 Haven’t heard of Eve Sleep?
 Not impressed by what they’re doing now?
 Me neither, to be honest.
 And that’s because they’re no longer at the forefront of cultural marketing.
 They’ve fallen off the brand marketing band wagon, so to speak, and back into the space of heavy discounting and peddling a commodity.
-(Which is sad for me to say as I used to work there and my boss, co-founder and chief brand officer Kuba Wieczorek was not only the BEST human but also a brand building genius but that is, perhaps, another story).
-The point is, taking a cultural marketing approach works, and if you don’t take that approach, you quickly lose traction.
+(Which is sad for me to say as I used to work there and my boss, co-founder and chief brand officer Kuba Wieczorek was not only the BEST human but also a brand building genius).
+The point is, taking a cultural marketing approach works, but it takes constant maintenance, and if you don’t keep working on it, you quickly lose traction.

 2. Differentiation in a crowded market

 If you’re selling a consumer product, it’s likely you’re in an extremely crowded market, where customers have countless options to choose from.
 You need something compelling if a customer is to choose your product over someone else’s.
 Your brand needs more than good products to stand out.
-Cultural relevance gives a brand unique positioning — one that competitors can’t easily replicate.
+Cultural relevance gives a brand a unique positioning — one that competitors can’t easily replicate.
 Another brand I think does this well is Desmond & Dempsey.
 They’re not just selling stylish pyjamas, they’re selling the idea that “doing nothing is doing something” — they’re selling the permission to relax on Sundays, stay in your pyjamas, to rest and recharge.
-Packaged up in a way that’s premium quality, intelligently marketed and beautifully drawn.
+A refreshing antidote to modern living that resonates.
+And it’s packaged up in a way that’s premium quality, intelligently marketed and beautifully drawn.

 3. Driving conversations and influence

 Brands that tap into culture become part of the conversations that matter.
-Instead of interrupting — putting something out there at a time that works for you, but makes no acknowledgement about what’s going on in the wider world — they participate.
-Spotify Wrapped is another good example.
+Instead of interrupting — putting something out there at a time that works for you, but makes no acknowledgement of what’s going on in the wider world — they participate.
+So if you want to really get this right, you nail your positioning, and then you see how much easier it is to own a conversation.
+Because that is what will power your marketing, giving you fodder for every new product launch; a north star for ever piece of content and creative.
+Spotify Wrapped is a good example.
 Each December, they turn users’ listening data into a cultural moment.
 Which means that Spotify doesn’t just launch an advertising campaign; it sparks a global conversation, where users proudly share their stories and we gain insight into what’s trending and why, and the brand becomes part of pop culture itself.

 4. Long-term relevance